 Many small business owners may not be familiar with the mid-quarter convention and how it can affect their taxes.
-If you are not familiar with this issue, your business’s taxable income may be higher than you expected.
+Unfortunately, if you are not familiar with this issue, your business’s taxable income may be higher than expected.

 What types of assets are affected by the mid-quarter convention?

-However, there are many limitations and restrictions on the use of the Sec.
-179 deduction.
-If you think that you may have a mid-quarter convention issue, please contact your Rea & Associates advisor to discuss your situation.
+The mid-quarter convention can be tricky to navigate.
+If you think that you may have a mid-quarter convention issue or questions, contact your Rea & Associates advisor to discuss.